 In total, we stayed 17 days in the Philippines.
 We really felt in love with this country.
 It was an amazing experience with a rather cheap budget.
-It cost us about 65 GBP = 4,250 PHP = 75 EUR = 85 USD / day / person without the cost of our international flight.
+It cost us about 65 GBP = 4,250 PHP = 75 EUR = 85 USD / day / person [as of February 2020] without the cost of our international flight.
 In this post, we are telling you everything about our budget.

-I detailed below a lot of information regarding our budget.
-Just for information, we were not on a tight budget for this trip.
-Of course, we were careful with some expenses but we also choose comfortable hotels and did a lot of visits and day tours.
+Note – we were not on a tight budget for this trip.
+Of course, we were careful with some expenses but we also chose comfortable hotels and did a lot of visits, island hoppings and day tours.

 Our total budget was £3,150 for 17 days for the two of us.
 Hence, it is an average of about 65 GBP = 4,250 PHP = 75 EUR = 85 USD / day / person day / person without the cost of our international flight.
 All of the expenses are detailed below for both of us.

-30,550 PHP (£470) – domestic transfers – we took 3 domestic flights and also some ferries and buses.
-The domestic flights can be quite expensive.
-We choose to fly directly from El Nido airport and not from Puerto Princesa to save time.
+- 30,550 PHP (£470) – domestic transfers.
+We took 3 domestic flights and also some ferries and buses.
+The domestic flights between different islands can be quite expensive.
+See our We choose to fly directly from El Nido airport and not from Puerto Princesa to save time.
 But there is only one airline company (Air Swift) and our two flight tickets cost £195.

 Hotels are quite expensive in Coron and El Nido.
 And we read a lot of blogs, which recommend to book the hotel in advance for those 2 places, above all when it is the peak season.

 The food accounted for 14% of our full budget.